kanak56/Fatty-gym/README.md

 ### Legal Info

-**Note: All the imformation that mentioned above are not real and is invalid**
+**Note: All the imformation that mentioned above are not real and is invalid I have Used this data only for educational purpose**

 ## If you want to know more Live site link are given below